agraef/midizap/README.md

 CC48= CC16~
 ~~~

-Specifying step sizes on the right-hand side of incremental translations works as well, but there it scales the values *up* rather than down.
-This is most commonly used when upscaling controller values to pitch bends, which cover 128 times the range of a controller:
+Step sizes also work on the right-hand side of data translations.
+You might use these to scale up value changes, e.g., when translating from control changes to pitch bends:

 ~~~
 CC1= PB[128]